Tiny Tina's Wonderlands: Plot

-Set after Tiny Tina's Assault on Dragon Keep, the campaign is set within the world of a fantasy-themed tabletop role-playing game named "Bunkers & Badasses".
+Set after the Borderlands 2 expansion pack Tiny Tina's Assault on Dragon Keep, the campaign is set within the world of a fantasy-themed tabletop role-playing game named "Bunkers & Badasses".
 Tiny Tina (Ashly Burch) is its dungeon master and can change the game's world on the fly.

 The story starts with Valentine (Andy Samberg), Frette (Wanda Sykes), and the player, known as The Newbie, about to defeat the Dragon Lord (Will Arnett).
 The Dragon Lord uses his magic to raise the undead, but is stopped by Butt Stallion, wielding the Sword of Souls.
 The Dragon Lord is imprisoned for centuries, and the game begins anew, this time with the Newbie being "The Fatemaker".
 The Fatemaker goes through the starting area with the help of Butt Stallion as their guide.
 They are stopped by a gang of skeletons and their leader, who has plans to awaken the Dragon Lord, who was banished in a crypt hidden in a dungeon.
 Despite defeating the skeleton leader, the Dragon Lord is awakened, and disappears.

 The player goes to Brighthoof, which is under siege by skeletons brought by the Dragon Lord.
 After defeating the skeleton army, the Player is tasked by Queen Butt Stallion to retrieve the Sword of Souls from the nearby graveyard.
 After recovering the Sword and charging it up with the soul of The Dragon Lord’s poltergeist ally, the Player returns to Brighthoof and places the sword into the central fountain, repairing the town.
 For their efforts, the Queen decides to make the Player an official Knight of Brighthoof.
 Before she is able to, the Dragon Lord appears and steals the Sword of Souls, using it to decapitate Queen Butt Stallion.
 He disappears, taking the Sword and Queen Butt Stallion’s head back to his base, The Fear-amid.
 The Player is tasked to cross the ocean on a ship and stop the Dragon Lord, before he uses the Sword’s power to destroy the Wonderlands.
 Before they can cross, the Player is told to get their boat blessed by a bard or risk getting killed by an ocean monster.
 After finding a bard (Chris Rager), he dispels the bad vibes surrounding the player (Valentine and Frette’s arguing over how to play the game).
 Unfortunately, the spell works too well and instead destroys the ocean, forcing the Player to cross on foot instead.